Health Resources

 Diagnosis and Treatment Options

-Traditional treatment involves safe open-heart surgery, where the defect is closed using stitching or a patch made of either dacron cloth or the patient's own heart lining (pericardium).
+This is the traditional treatment, where the defect is closed with stitches or a patch made of dacron cloth or the patient's own heart lining (pericardium).
 Patients can typically return home after five days and resume full activities within a month.

 Care Tips